Xetadot/sign_lang_to_text/README.md

      placeholder
      ```

+  5. Open a dedicated command prompt
-  5. Install the required libraries:
+  5. Install the required libraries by typing command below in command prompt:
      ```
      npm i
      ```